SnehaReddy-M/python-projects/README.md

 # 📂 Projects

+## Silent Auction Program

+A Python program that simulates a silent auction.

+### Features
+- Accepts multiple bidders
+- Stores bids using a dictionary
+- Finds the highest bidder
+- Displays the winner and winning bid

+### Concepts Used
+- Functions
+- Dictionaries
+- Loops
+- Conditional Statements
+- User Input

+### Files
+- `silent_auction.py`

 ### Caesar Cipher
 - Encrypt and decrypt messages using the Caesar Cipher technique.
 - Supports custom shift keys.